szomoru/MP2_popular-more-popular/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see that the gam,e is dynamic.
+        1. As a Returning Visitor, I want to see that the game is dynamic.
 So the comparization pairs are not repeated or if they are repeated the result is not necessarily the same.
         2. As a Returning Visitor, I want to see a contact form where i can ask questions or share my thoughts and comments.
         3. As a Returning Visitor, I want to find community links.